Creative tourism is the new way for travellers to explore the world

 art glass workshops

 presented by well known North Queensland artist and designer, Judith Bohm Parr.
-Classes in 2013 start in July.
+Classes in 2017 are off to a great start.

 Australian artists and art workshop organisers this is your invitation to be part of tourism in Australia by promoting your art workshops on this site.
 Please fill in the form below if you would like to know more about how to become involved.